ybao81/valetbike/notes/app-creation.md

   `gem install mysql2  -- --with-opt-dir="$(brew --prefix openssl@1.1)"`\
   `gem update bundler`

-## Next create a new application and configure the repository
+## Next I created a new Rails application and configured the repository

 - Create the app with: `rails new valetbike --css tailwind --database=mysql`
 - Note if multiple versions of Rails are installed, specify with: `rails _7.0.3.1_ new ...`